SBouchard01/jekyll-templates/magic/README.md

   name: "English"
 ```

+> [!IMPORTANT]
-> Note: The translation fallback is always the default language (English), trough the HTML content,
+> The translation fallback is always the default language (English), trough the HTML content,
 > or the translated section.
 Make sure to always provide those.

 Then, you can add the translations in `assets/lang/en.json` file, following the structure of the other translation files.